Cookie04CZ/GlyphRepair/README.md

  # What GlyphRepair does
 This program is designed to repair wrong text encoding ("mojibake") in PDF files -- text looks fine on screen, but you get only gibberish when you try to copy+paste it.
 This may be fixed via OCR (Optical Character Recognition), but it always recognizes some characters wrong, particularly in multi-lingual and/or scientific texts which contain special symbols.
 OCR also usually destroys ("flattens") original vector content of the source PDF, which is generally undesirable.
 GlyphRepair can works around these limitations:

-* Meaning of each character is manually defined (mapped) by user, which allows for 100% text fidelity.
+* Meaning of each character (glyph) is manually defined (mapped) by user, which allows for 100% text fidelity.
 * GlyphRepair preserves original document data, only adds new text encoding tables to it.

 However, these advantages come at a price.
 The program is designed to work only with older PDF documents which use so-called [Type 1 fonts](https://en.wikipedia.org/wiki/PostScript_fonts#Type_1).
 And manual mapping of the characters can become a time-consuming task, although GlyphRepair auto-suggests them.